lilleswing/with-or-against/README.md

  But a good rule of thumb is if you are a fast walker to with traffic, and a slower walker go against traffic.
  ![speed_vs_time](/img/speed_vs_time.png)

-After this analysis I still had some questions and was hoping you would know more.